 It’s common for us to see homeless people where we live as we go about our daily lives.
 Sometimes, we find these individuals on street corners holding signs asking for money, while others tend to keep to themselves and huddle up on a park bench as they attempt to get a few hours of sleep.
 Still, other people experience homeless individuals as those who roam around yelling at seemingly no one.
 Whether you’ve seen one or more of these scenarios in your life, it’s important to remember that the stigma surrounding homelessness is often incorrect.
 Many times, it’s assumed that homeless individuals want to be out on the streets and would rather drink away the few dollars they earn each day instead of trying to improve their lives.
 This is far from the truth, as homelessness often isn’t a choice and many times has nothing to do with drug or alcohol abuse.

 Of the estimated 2.5 to 3.5 million people who are homeless each year, most find themselves without shelter due to a job loss, domestic violence, PTSD, or a lack of affordable housing.
 Sadly, many people are one serious life event away from becoming homeless.
-In an effort to help end the homelessness epidemic, it’s our goal to educate individuals about what being homeless really entails.
+In an effort to help end the homelessness epidemic, it’s Meriwool's goal to educate individuals about what being homeless really entails.
 We’re going to take a closer look at the history of homelessness in America, what things look like today, why this situation occurs, and how you can help.

 Have People Always Been Homeless?